azarzosa/in-game-overlay-new/README.md

 The tool integrates directly with Spotify to deliver easy media control while using fullscreen applications (namely, games).
 Please be advised, **the application must be in Borderless Fullscreen mode for the overlay to function.**

+### Note:
+Please keep in mind that this app is still in Spotify's development mode.
+As such, API calls are rate limited.
+If you wish to authenticate with the app, you may contact me or wait until Spotify extends the request quota.

 [Download the Latest Stable release](https://github.com/azarzosa/in-game-overlay-new/releases/download/v1.0/SpotifyOverlay.exe)

 ## Dependencies